 Last month BCRF attended the 41st Annual San Antonio Breast Cancer Symposium (SABCS), the largest annual breast cancer meeting in the world.
-This year’s meeting hosted more than 7,500 attendees from 90 countries.
+This year’s meeting breast cancer symposium more than 7,500 attendees from 90 countries.
 The event presented a balance of clinical, basic and translational research in breast cancer and was the first national meeting to include programs for patient advocates.

 Each year, BCRF staff attends SABCS to catch on the latest breast cancer research, connect with BCRF researchers and to represent BCRF at nightly advocacy events.

 Below are highlights from the San Antonio Breast Cancer Symposium.

 T-DM 1 improves disease-free survival compared to trastuzumab in patients with early-stage HER2-positive breast cancer.

 In a report from the Katherine study, researchers demonstrated that the antibody-drug conjugate, T-DM 1 (Kadcyla®) was better than trastuzumab (Herceptin®) in reducing the risk of recurrence of invasive breast cancer in patients with early-stage HER2-positive breast cancer.

 HER2-positive breast cancer accounts for approximately 20 percent of breast cancers.
 Neoadjuvant (pre-surgical) therapy of trastuzumab plus chemotherapy is typically prescribed for patients with operable (non-metastatic) disease.
 Not all patients, however, respond to the neoadjuvant therapy indicating a greater risk of recurrence after surgery.
 The Katherine study enrolled patients who fell into this category.
 After surgery patients were randomized to continue trastuzumab or T-DM 1.